Frequently Asked Questions about FYE

 First Year Experience (FYE) is a program that helps students explore, discover, and connect with the resources needed to succeed at Weber State.
 Whether the student has just graduated from high school or is coming back to school, FYE will help teach "the ropes" of university life.

 What is Foundations of College Success?

-What will I learn in UNIV 1105: Foundations of College Success?
+What will I learn in FYE 1105: Foundations of College Success?

 Great question!
 Check out this list of our learning outcomes to see what's in store should you choose to take this class.